dolead/storicu/README.md

 Storicu introduces a new callback `storicu.onpopstate` to replace `window.onpopstate` :
 - `storicu.onpopstate({state}, delta, triggeredByAPI)`

-## Support
-Storicu supports any browser that supports the native HTML5 History API.

 ## Limitations
 Storicu does not support HTML4 browsers, or browsers that do not support the